zer0fl4g/Nanomite/readme.md

 + fixed a bug which didn´t break on module ep if "break on system ep" was selected
 + fixed a bug which lead to a crash if a wow64 file has ordinal imports
 + fixed a bug in the disassembly view which caused ungentle down scrolling
++ fixed a bug in PEManager which double loaded debugged files
++ fixed a bug which may lead to an error in disassembler
 + fixed a crash on context menus if not debugging something
 + added native check for Admin rights
 + added warnings if API import fails